-And the one thing coaches like Meyer detest is failure.
+And the one thing coaches like Meyer detest

 So maybe this is the right time for him to step aside and not be forced out like Matta.

-In fact one of the refreshing things about his in fact one of the refresting trings about his retirement announcement was that he is one of the only major coaches at Ohio State to leave on his own terms in many years.
+In fact one of the refreshing things about his retirement announcement was that he is one of the only major coaches at Ohio State to leave on his own terms in many years.
 In the 38 years of Buckeye Sports Bulletin, I believe he is the only one save basketball coach Gary Williams, who left for his alma mater Maryland after just two years in Columbus, and legendary women's hoops coach Tara VanDerveer, who sought greener pastures at Stanford after five seasons.